ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_AddOryAccessControlPolicyRoleMembersReader
+AddOryAccessControlPolicyRoleMembersReader
-_AddOryAccessControlPolicyRoleMembersReader is a Reader for the
+AddOryAccessControlPolicyRoleMembersReader is a Reader for the
 AddOryAccessControlPolicyRoleMembers structure._

 #### Properties